 This law firm video goes over the state-required coverage:

 If you have auto liability insurance in North Carolina, that will serve as your proof of financial responsibility.
-Other acceptable forms of proof of insurance include:
+Under North Carolina auto insurance regulations, other acceptable forms of proof of insurance include:

 - An FS-1 form from your insurance agent certifying that you’re insured